-Vernissage Art Advisory focuses in investment-grade and museum-quality artworks, specializing in the acquisition and de-acquisition of artwork for notable collections, individuals, and museums.
+Vernissage Art Advisory sources artwork and advises clients as it pertains to the acquisition and de-acquisition of artwork between notable galleries, collections, individuals, and museums.

 Rachel Cole (Director of Acquisitions):

-Rachel received her Bachelor of Arts in Art History and Psychology from the University of Michigan, Ann Arbor.
-Since then, she has worked as a research assistant at Columbia University's Art History Department, in the Education Department of the Solomon R. Guggenheim Museum, within American Paintings at Christie's Auction House in New York City, and as Director of De Re Gallery in Los Angeles.
+Rachel received her Bachelor of Arts in Art History and Clinical Psychology from the University of Michigan, Ann Arbor.
+Since then, she has worked within Columbia University's Art History Department, the Education Department of the Solomon R. Guggenheim Museum, American Paintings at Christie's Auction House in New York City, and as Director of De Re Gallery in Los Angeles.
 Rachel is continuously informed of all aesthetic and economic trends and her wealth of knowledge stems from her well-rounded background in the art market.

 Chelsea Petronko (Director of Operations):